nanoporetech/dorado/README.md

 Dorado is Oxford Nanopore's recommended basecaller for offline basecalling.
 We are working on a number of features which we expect to release soon:

-1. DNA barcode multiplexing
-2. Adapter trimming
+1. Adapter trimming
+2. Custom barcode support
 3. Python API
-4. Statically linked binary

 ## Performance tips